Meet the staff

 I now work as a teaching assistant in Key Stage 1.
 I love working at school, especially teaching the children new skills and I enjoy watching them grow and develop.
 I enjoy art and making displays with the children.

 I am famous for my baking and cake making and have a reputation for my Viennese fingers!

 Sonia Ramskill (Teaching assistant)

 Hello, I am Miss Williams and work in Key Stage 1, mainly with reception.

-I have been at Ashton for just over a year now.
+I have been at Ashton for three years.
 You will usually find me in the 'snug' making new creative ways for the children to learn and have fun.

 What I really enjoy about working here at Ashton is the opportunity to provide a learning environment which encourages play, exploring and creativity.